 On the evening of February 27, 1933, a fire broke out in the Reichstag building.
-Hitler accused communists, and that very night, he had thousands of communists and other political opponents arrested. executing prosecution lists drawn up long ago.
+Hitler immediately accused the communists, and that very night, he had thousands of communists and other political opponents arrested.
+Obviously, the Nazis executed prosecution lists drawn up long ago.

 The next day, he persuaded Hindenburg to sign an emergency decree that suspended the basic rights of the Weimar Constitution “until further notice”.
-Now there was no longer any protection against despotic acts: any person or group that was not approved by the government could be imprisoned without any legal remedy.
+Now any person or group that was not approved by the government could be imprisoned without any legal remedy.
+In other words: there was no longer any protection against despotic acts.

-Thousands of communists and socialists were arrested and taken to concentration camps.
-The prisoners were at the mercy of the Gestapo, the courts had no influence neither on the Gestapo nor on the concentration camps.
+Thereafter, the Nazis arrested thousands of communists and socialists and took them to concentration camps.
+Here, the prisoners were at the mercy of the Gestapo.
 Hitler set up a People’s Court Volksgerichtshof) and appointed the judges himself.

-To gain a majority in the Reichstag, Hitler called for new elections.
+Still Hitler had no majority in the Reichstag, and he was chancellor of a coalition goverment with the German Nationalists.
+Therefore, he called for new elections in March 1933.
 Now the Nazis controlled the radio and terrorized their opponents.
-But despite all intimidation, the Nazi-Party only obtained 44% of the votes in the Reichstag elections of March 5, 1933, and even with the 8% of the German Nationalists, Hitler had only a narrow majority.
+But despite all intimidation, the Nazi Party only obtained 44% of the votes, and even with the 8% of the German Nationalists, Hitler had only a narrow majority.
 Of all the parties in the political center, only the catholic Zentrum had remained with a notable faction.

 To exercise power in an outwardly “legal” manner, Hitler demanded a far-reaching Enabling Act.
-Prior to this, on March 21, 1933, he staged a state ceremony at the Garrison Church in Potsdam, here stood the tomb of Frederick the Great.
-The Social Democratic Party and the Communist Party were not represented.
-Reichspräsident Hindenburg appeared in the uniform of an imperial field marshal, Hitler wore black civilian clothes.
+On March 21, 1933, he staged a state ceremony for the opening of the new Reichstag at the Garrison Church in Potsdam.
+This church with the tomb of Frederick the Great stood for the old Kingdom of Prussian and meant a lot to Hindenburg, a Prussian monarchist.
+The Social Democratic Party and the Communist Party did not attend.
+Hindenburg appeared in the uniform of an imperial field marshal, Hitler wore black civilian clothes.
 They had a solemn handshake symbolizing “the marriage of the old grandeur and the new power”.

 On 24 March 1933, the Reichstag passed the “Enabling Act”.
-For the next four years, it transferred the legislative power, which until then had been with the parliament, to Hitler’s government.
+For the next four years, it transferred the parliament’s legislative power to Hitler’s government.
 Only the SPD voted against it.
-Thus, after the rule of law, the separation of powers was also abandoned.

 The totalitarian dictatorship

 Within a few months Hitler eliminated all organizations that could offer resistance to his dictatorship.
-In summer of 1934, the parliaments of the states (in German “Länder”) were done away with (“Gleichschaltung in der Länder”), and Hitler proclaimed the Third Reich.
+He banned the trade unions and all political parties except the Nazi Party NSDAP.
+Opposition politicians and civil servants were dismissed, among them Konrad Adenauer, Lord Mayor of Cologne.
+In summer of 1934, the Nazis did away with the parliaments of the German states, and Hitler proclaimed the Third Reich.

 Hitler’s former opponents did not survive his seizure of power for long.
 He had the former Reich Chancellor von Schleicher murdered, and the SA Chief of Staff Ernst Röhm arrested and liquidated.
-After the “Night of the Long Knives” in mid-1934, Konrad Adenauer, Lord Mayor of Cologne, was also arrested and spent a short time in prison.
+After the “Night of the Long Knives” in mid-1934, Adenauer, was arrested and spent a short time in prison.
 During the following two years he changed his place of residence several times for fear of further arrests.

-After the death of Hindenburg, Hitler also became Reichspräsident in August 1934.
-Reichswehr and civil servants, who had previously been sworn to the Weimar Constitution, were now sworn in personally to him.
-In the Reich government he alone decided and soon replaced the German Nationalist ministers by reliable Nazis.
+After Hindenburg’s death, Hitler also became Reichspräsident in August 1934.
+He had Reichswehr and civil servants sworn in personally to him instead of the Weimar Constitution.
+Now he soon replaced his German Nationalist ministers by loyal Nazis.